SerenGTI/Forschungsprojekt/documentation/galois_installation_steps.md

 3. add your user to the group
 adduser <USER> my-hugetlbfs
 4. edit */etc/sysctl.conf*
-With <NUMBER> is the number of hugepages you want to set and <ID> is the id from step 2.
+<NUMBER> is the number of hugepages you want to set and <ID> is the id from step 2.
 ```
   vm.nr_hugepages = <NUMBER>
   vm.hugetlb_shm_group = <ID>